swift502/Krteq/README.md

 ### Why the unusual KS-33B switches?

 The problem I had when trying to order a pre-assembled low-profile hotswap keyboard PCB was the lack of low-profile hotswap sockets offered by PCB manufacturers.
-Because KS-33Bs share footprint with regular MX switches, they can be used with the widely available regular hotswap sockets.
+Because KS-33Bs share footprint with regular MX switches, they can be used with the much more common regular hotswap sockets.

 I'm making a big bet on these switches taking over current KS-33s to keep this design viable long term.
 The moment they stop selling, this design becomes much less accessible.